Le4kno3/Solidity-Contracts/basic-contract-1/README.md

 ### Problem Statement

-* Write a contract to print a string "Hello World!".
+* Write a contract with 1 function which prints a string "Hello World!".
 * Printing should not involve any gas.

 ### Hints